Bespoke vs Made-to-Measure vs Off-the-Rack: What’s the Difference? | A Bespoke Tailor in Singapore Explains

 For casual wear and everyday basics: off-the-rack is completely fine, and at the better end of the market, genuinely good.

 For business suits, occasion wear, or anything where fit and lasting quality matter: bespoke is the only option that actually solves the problem.
-The investment is higher.
-But you’re buying a garment built to fit your body, not someone’s approximation of it — and one that’ll still be wearing well in a decade.
+See our guide on what a bespoke suit costs in Singapore for a clear breakdown of the investment.

 Made-to-measure sits sensibly in the middle.
 If you’re close to standard proportions and just need a reliable fit at a reasonable price point, it delivers.
 But if fit has been a recurring headache — if you’ve spent years buying two sizes and still ending up with something that’s almost right — what you actually need is a bespoke tailor in Singapore who builds the pattern from scratch.
 Made-to-measure adjusts the symptoms.
 Bespoke addresses the cause.